About This Chapter

 5. What Are The Different Kinds of Research Methods?

-This lesson will go over some important research methods, including observation, correlation, and experimentation, as well as examples of each type of methodology.
+Scientists can use different research methods depending on what they consider best to address what they are studying.
+Explore some research methods, including observation, correlation, and experimentation, as well as examples of each kind of methodology.

 6. Formulating the Research Hypothesis and Null Hypothesis